Nursing (NURS)

 Fees: Yes.

 Introduction to knowledge, skills, and attitudes related to nursing practice.
-Emphasis on history of professional nursing, nursing theory, legal, ethical, and safety issues.
-Exploration of principles of communication, time management, and critical thinking as they relate to the professional nurse.
+Exploration of nursing history, theory, legal, ethical, and patient safety issues related to the professional nursing role.
+Emphasis on critical thinking, patient advocacy, evidence-based practice, time-management, bias, caring, and development of the professional nurse.

 Prerequisites: Admission to the BSN program.